HB 7005-Relating to Economic Programs

 - Enterprise Florida,

-- Qualified Target Industry business tax refund,
+- The Qualified Target Industry business tax refund,

-- the Quick Action Closing fund, and
+- The Quick Action Closing fund, and

 Enacting this legislation would be detrimental to not only our state’s economy but our tourism industry, an industry that sets Florida apart from the rest.
+However, contrary to the bills previous hearings, an amendment by the sponsor was adopted to take VISIT Florida off of the list above and is now being dealt with within its own bill, HB 9 (see below).

 AIF OPPOSES removing agency incentives as it would result in an economic downturn for Florida.